islandoftex/texprinter/README.md

 ## License

-This application is licensed under the [New BSD License](https://opensource.org/licenses/BSD-3-Clause).
+This application is licensed under the [BSD 3-Clause license](https://opensource.org/licenses/BSD-3-Clause).
 I want to call your attention to the fact that the New BSD License has been verified as a GPL-compatible free software license by the [Free Software Foundation](http://www.fsf.org/), and has been vetted as an open source license by the [Open Source Initiative](http://www.opensource.org/).